 Street art was once dismissed as vandalism.
 Today, it influences everything from high fashion to interior design to fine art collecting.
 The raw energy of the street has become one of the most powerful forces in contemporary visual culture.

 Many of today's most sought-after contemporary artists started with spray paint on concrete.
-The transition from street to studio doesn't diminish the work — it channels that same energy into forms that can be collected, preserved, and lived with.
+The transition from street to studio doesn't diminish the work: it channels that same energy into forms that can be collected, preserved, and lived with.

 What makes street art so compelling is its rawness.
-Drips, imperfections, layered textures — these qualities that come from painting fast and in public have become a deliberate aesthetic choice.
+Drips, imperfections, layered textures.
+These qualities that come from painting fast and in public have become a deliberate aesthetic choice.
 Collectors are drawn to work that feels unpolished and honest.

 A street art-influenced piece brings edge to any space.
 Industrial lofts and modern apartments pair naturally with street art, but the contrast of a raw, energetic piece in a more traditional setting can be even more striking.